daveyarwood/blog.djy.io/_posts/2015-09-05-alda-a-manifesto-and-gentle-introduction.md

 bassoon: o2 d8 e (quant 30) f+ g (quant 99) a2
 {% endhighlight %}

-Then, still in the Alda project folder, run `boot play --file test.alda`.
+Then, run `alda play --file test.alda`.
 You should hear a nimble bassoon melody.

 ## Attributes